We are the country's leading internet

-sad or pressing irons than we do.
-We
+sad or pressing irons than we have.
+We have

-collections of antique pressing irons numbering from in the thousands
+collections of antique pressing irons numbering in the thousands.
+We have sold pressing irons for world record prices.

 We are primarily interested in rare and